 A Q&A with Billy Piontek '16.
 His path to UNC School of Law was a circuitous one -- he came here from Charlotte after working in finance on Wall Street and traveling around the world.

-This year’s entering J.D. class includes students from 28 states, the District of Columbia and China.
-There are nine LL.M. students (seven from mainland China, one from Taiwan, one from South Korea), six exchange students (one from France, four from Germany, one from the Netherlands), and nine research scholars.
+This year’s entering J.D. class includes students from 25 states, the District of Columbia, Australia and Korea.
+There are seven LL.M. students representing Germany, Indonesia, Kazakhstan, Kenya, South Korea and Wales; eight exchange students (2 from England, 1 from France, 3 from Germany, 1 from Hong Kong, 1 from the Netherlands); and approximately 15 research scholars each semester.